GooseyHonker/RecursiveSimplicity/README.md

 I am the sole author and originator of the ideas, narrative structure, and creative expression in Recursive Simplicity: End the Nightmare.
 All synthesis, metaphor frameworks, and conceptual models are the result of my direct engagement with cited sources, my lived experience as a Complex PTSD survivor, and my own analysis.

-In developing this work, I:
+In developing this work:

-Personally read and reviewed all primary and secondary sources listed in the References.
+I'm Personally reading and reviewing all sources listed in the References.

-Formulated original interpretations and integrated concepts into my own language and structure.
+I Formulated original interpretations and integrated concepts into my own language and structure.

-Designed thematic and metaphorical frameworks to convey complex ideas with clarity and accessibility.
+I Designed thematic and metaphorical frameworks to convey complex ideas with clarity and accessibility.

 I received editorial and technical assistance limited to: